YlanAllouche/capturemd/README.md

 ![banner](banner.webp)
 # capturemd

-A personal productivity tool for capturing web content into structured markdown notes with support for video downloads through `yt-dlp`.
+A personal and very idiosyncratic productivity tool for capturing web content into structured markdown notes with support for video downloads through `yt-dlp`.
 Connects to self hosted services like Wallabag and FreshRSS.
+Meant to be a replacement to org-capture living outside of Obsidan.

 ## Features